auth0/docs/articles/api/postman.md

 ## Executing a request

-Once the environment is configured, you can follow theses steps to execute an Auth0 API method:
+Once the environment is configured, you can follow these steps to execute an Auth0 API method:

 1. Select the environment you want to work with
 2. Select the relevant API method in the collection folder